Open For Business

 Companies that are more diverse and inclusive are better able to anticipate the needs of all customers, and to access a broader client base.

-Companies that are LGBT+ inclusive are better placed to benefit from the large, growing, global spending power of LGBT+ consumers.
+Companies that are LGBTQ+ inclusive are better placed to benefit from the large, growing, global spending power of LGBTQ+ consumers.

 Companies that are more diverse and inclusive have greater brand appeal and loyalty with consumers who want socially responsible brands.

-Companies that are LGBT+ inclusive have better share price performance, higher return on equity, higher market valuations and stronger cash flows.
+Companies that are LGBTQ+ inclusive have better share price performance, higher return on equity, higher market valuations and stronger cash flows.

 Individuals working in open, diverse and inclusive environments tend to perform better.
 A culture of inclusion and diversity can boost individual performance – for everyone, not just LGBT+ individuals.